zwderek/devsecops-infra/README.md

 ## 7. Deployment VM Setup (Production VM)

-Launch a new EC2 instance to act as the production (deployment target) VM.
+Launch a new EC2 instance to act as the Production VM (deployment target).
 Recommended configuration:

 - **AMI**: Ubuntu Server 24.04 LTS
 - **Instance Type**: `t3.small` or higher